 - Answers regarding personal lifestyle

-For more information on applying for residence at Carleton University, please consult the Residence Application Procedures section of our website.
+For more information on applying for residence at Carleton University, please consult the Residence Application Procedures section of our website by clicking here.